 5801 N. Pulaski Rd., Chicago; Online: chicagoparkdistrict.com

 This man-made peninsula can be accessed by Chicago's Lakefront Trail and has excellent views of the skyline from afar.
 But you're more likely to be peeping the fall foliage.
 Blazing red and yellow leaves look at all more picturesque when set against the backdrop of Lake Michigan and skyscrapers.
 Of note to architecture buffs: The landscaping was designed by noted designer Alfred Caldwell and includes stone rings along the lakefront that are now used as fire pits.

 Lake Shore Dr. & 55th St., Chicago; Online: chicagoparkdistrict.com

 Fall color clusters around two shimmering bodies of water—Pierce Lake and Olson Lake—at this destination located just outside Rockford.
 The restored prairie land looks not only painterly, but it's also a great place for bird watching.
 If you don't want to walk the trails, there are also opportunities for horseback riding.

 Take a short road trip an hour and a half southwest of Chicago to explore land that was once home to Native American tribes.
 It has 13 miles of well-marked walking trails that cut down and around rugged rock formations.
 The trails jag in and out of canyons and are not stroller friendly.
-However if you have older kids they're worth the trek, even if only for the beautiful waterfalls that dot the way.
-If you have a stroller, stick to the one-mile sidewalk that surrounds the observation desk behind Starved Rock Lodge, the park's onsite family friendly hotel.
+However, if you have older kids they're worth the trek, even if only for the beautiful waterfalls that dot the way.
+If you have a stroller, stick to the one-mile sidewalk that surrounds the observation deck behind Starved Rock Lodge, the park's onsite family friendly hotel.

 — Maria Chambers & Kelly Aiglon